veekthoven/veekthoven/content/how-to-create-sublime-text-3-snippets.md

 ~/Library/Application Support/Sublime Text 3/Packages/User
 ```

-That is basically the basics of creating a sublime text snippet.
+That is the basics of creating a sublime text snippet.

+Checkout [this GitHub repo](https://github.com/veekthoven/sublime-snippets) created by me where i store all the snippets i have created over time.
+You might find them useful.
+You can even submit a pull request and add yours.

 Now go ahead, create some snippets and save yourself some time.